emmYgd/telecoms_support_web_ops/README.md

 # Telecoms Project
-Laravel Backend and Angular frontend For Telecommunication Company to buy and data, make utility bill payments, buy and sell airtime and support mascellaneous operations.
-Thiswas achieved by interacting with a lot of APIs.
+Laravel Backend and Angular frontend to support the operations of a Telecommunication Company.
+The operations include: buy and sell internet data, make utility bill payments, buy and sell airtime and support for other allied operations.
+This was achieved by interacting with a lot of external APIs using the GuzzleHttp library.
+Other tools include: the amazing Eloquent ORM for database Models, OOP features for better organizations.